Tim Langhorn – Hypnotherapist in Bath – Explores the beginnings of hypnosis and the practice of hypnotherapy as we know it today

 - We both need willing participants

 But that’s as far as it goes.
 Otherwise, we are not at all alike with the way we use hypnosis.
 They use it for fooling around and getting an audience to laugh at other people’s expense.
 I use it to help people deal with emotional, behavioural, habitual and psychological symptoms or issues.
 Everything the hypnotist does has no useful purpose for the people they manipulate.
-Every I do is done with a positive intent to help, support and steer people into a direction whereby they will manage their lives in a more constructive and positive way.
+Everything I do, is done with a positive intent to help, support.
+To steer people into a direction whereby they will manage their lives in a more constructive and positive way.

 Tim Langhorn Hypnotherapist in Bath, helping you to help yourself…